logux/docs/architecture/core.md

 Nodes can be connected to other nodes with any way that you want.
 **Web Socket** is only default way.

+During the synchronization Logux **guarantee**:

+* Each action will be synchronized **only once**.
+* Action will have **the same order** on each nodes.

 When node creates action, it applies it immediately to own application state.
 In the background Logux will synchronize this new action with another nodes.
 It calls **Optimistic UI**.

-Nodes can apply some filter and synchronize only specific actions.

-During the synchronization Logux **guarantee**:

-* Each action will be synchronized **only once**.
-* Action will have **the same order** on each nodes.
+If your task requires approve from other node (e.g., “server”) you can create `payment/ask` action on “client” node, wait until this action will be synchronized to the “server” node and server will create `payment/done` action and synchronized it back.